aheze/SupportDocs/README.md

 ## Using the GitHub Repository
 In you brand new repository that you set up earlier, [switch](https://raw.githubusercontent.com/aheze/SupportDocs/main/Assets/Usage/SwitchToDataSourceBranch.png) to the `DataSource` branch.
-The example documents are inside `Sample-Boba`, `Sample-FastFood`, and `Sample-Smoothies` -- take a look around.
-Here's an [explanation of the directory listing](Documentation/DataSource.md#directory-listing).

-In you brand new repository that you set up earlier, switch to the `DataSource` branch.
 The example documents are inside the `Sample-Boba`, `Sample-FastFood`, and `Sample-Smoothies` folders -- take a look around.
 Here's a guide:

 <details>
 <summary><strong>Show guide</strong></summary>